 Yorktown Victory Center

 Your student group’s fascinating 17th Century foray continues with a visit to the Yorktown Victory Center, a museum of the American Revolution chronicling America’s struggle for independence, from the beginnings of civil unrest to the formation of a brave, new nation.
 Its exhibits provide intriguing accounts of the Revolution and describe the convergence of forces on Yorktown in 1781; its Declaration of Independence Gallery features a rare early broadside printing of the Declaration dating to July 1776, before the handwritten parchment copy was signed by members of Congress.
-Out-of-doors, historical interpreters engage visitors in re-creations of the day-to- day in a Continental Army encampment and on a 1780s farm; guests enjoy and may participate in gardening, cooking, artillery and medical technique demonstrations.
+Out-of-doors, historical interpreters engage visitors in re-creations of the day-to-day in a Continental Army encampment and on a 1780s farm; guests enjoy and may participate in gardening, cooking, artillery, and medical technique demonstrations.

 Yorktown was the scene for the famous battle that effectively ended the American Revolution and won us our independence from the British.
 In addition to a wonderful short orientation film, you and your student group will experience the events of the Revolution in fascinating detail on this informative and engaging ranger-led historic battlefield tour: be familiarized with artillery, step inside one of General George Washington’s field tents, overlook Surrender Field - where the British troops laid down their arms, imagine standing inside the house where the surrender agreement was signed and explore original earthworks - battlefield fortifications utilized by both sides.

-Beautiful waterfront development Riverwalk Landing links Yorktown Victory Center and Yorktown Battlefield; browse fine retail shops, fantastic museums and weekly farmer’s markets and enjoy fabulous dining and delightful entertainment (wandering minstrels, anyone?) along a scenic mile-long pedestrian walkway.
+Beautiful waterfront development Riverwalk Landing links Yorktown Victory Center and Yorktown Battlefield; browse fine retail shops, fantastic museums, and weekly farmer’s markets and enjoy fabulous dining and delightful entertainment (wandering minstrels, anyone?) along a scenic mile-long pedestrian walkway.
 Opt for a guided Segway tour, rent a bicycle, head for the beach to soak up some of that sweet VA sun or order up at Ben and Jerry’s Green Mountain Coffee Café – and grab a bench.

 Jamestown Settlement Tour

 This wonderful living history museum built run by the Commonwealth of Virginia affords visitors a chance to experience life in the early colony.
-Not to be confused with the original site of Historic Jamestown, a few hours here is a fantastic complement to its neighboring attraction, and features tours of a recreated Powhatan Indian Village, the Jamestown Settlement and the Susan Constant, Godspeed, and Discovery - replicas of the ships that brought the English to Virginia back in 1608.
+Not to be confused with the original site of Historic Jamestown, a few hours here is a fantastic compliment to its neighboring attraction, and features tours of a recreated Powhatan Indian Village, the Jamestown Settlement and the Susan Constant, Godspeed, and Discovery - replicas of the ships that brought the English to Virginia back in 1608.
 Your student group will truly enjoy participating in the flurry of engaging and educational “activities of the day” as they explore Jamestown Settlement, where Colonial history comes to life!

-Nearly four hundred years ago, the original glass house was built in Colonial Jamestown; thus debuted what was surely one of the first English industries in North America.
-A small crew of German and Polish glassblowers and laborers chopped down hardwood trees for fueling the furnace (sometimes requiring up to 2 weeks to achieve the 2300 degrees needed to melt the basic ingredients) and sourced the many natural materials necessary for their craft - they even burned seaweed.
-Preparation was incredibly time consuming; it is estimated that actual glassblowing may have occurred just 5 or 6 days a month.
+Nearly four hundred years ago, the original glasshouse was built in Colonial Jamestown; thus debuted what was surely one of the first English industries in North America.
+A small crew of German and Polish glassblowers and laborers chopped down hardwood trees for fueling the furnace (sometimes requiring up to 2 weeks to achieve the 2300 degrees needed to meet the basic ingredients) and sourced the many natural materials necessary for their craft - they even burned seaweed.
+Preparation was incredibly time-consuming; it is estimated that actual glassblowing may have occurred just 5 or 6 days a month.
 Operations were resumed and halted time and again due to a variety of untenable circumstances, and the business was eventually abandoned.
 Visitors today can tour the remains of the original furnaces used by those early glassblowers and watch, mesmerized, as modern artists form their wares, using tools and methods similar to those used in the 17th century.